enzo-project/enzo-e/doc/source/devel/style-formatting.rst

    ~/enzo-e $ pre-commit run --all-files

-The above command does 2 things:
+The above command does two things:

- 1. First, it ensure that local copies of the correct versions of the required enforcement tools are installed.
+ 1. it ensures that local copies of the correct versions of the required enforcement tools are installed.
     These local copies are only accessed by pre-commit and won't affect other parts of your system.
     These copies are also cached (so that the tools don't need to be reinstalled on every invocation).

- 2. Then the command applies the enforcement tools on the files in your repository (tool-specific exclusions, like files listed ``.clang-format-ignore`` are obviously respected).
+ 2. it applies the enforcement tools on the files in your repository (tool-specific exclusions, like files listed ``.clang-format-ignore`` are obviously respected).

 .. caution::